gbraad/blog-content/0006-nonroot-container.md

 Date: 2016-9-8
 ---

-One of the things that you notice when using Docker, is that all command to you run from the `Dockerfile` with `RUN` or `CMD` are performed as the `root` user.
+One of the things that you notice when using Docker, is that all commands you run from the `Dockerfile` with `RUN` or `CMD` are performed as the `root` user.
 This is not only a bad security practice for running internet facing services, it might even prevent certain applications from working properly.
 So, how do you run commands as a non-root user?
 For people using Red Hat-based systems, such as Fedora or CentOS I will explain how you can do this.

 ## Let's begin